Khushal-Me/Khushal-Me/README.md

 ## 📫 Let's Connect
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/khushal-mehta/) for collaborations or just to chat about tech, AI, or gaming!
+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/khushal-mehta/) for collaborations or just to chat about tech, AI, or gaming!

 <p align="center">
  <img width="1000" src="assets/github-snake.svg" alt="snake"/>